Sample Flight Itinerary for Visa: Editable Templates

 Name your file as it belongs in a visa folder.
 “Flight-Itinerary-2026-Schengen-Paris-Rome.pdf” helps when a consulate asks for resubmission.

-Different consulates react differently to complexity, even when your documents are “technically complete.”
+Different visa routes and checklists require different levels of transport detail.
 Use the template that makes your route obvious for the specific visa desk reviewing your file.

-For a Schengen visa application filed through the Italian consulate, a clean flight reservation works best when your plan is one main base with day trips.
+For a Schengen visa application filed through the Italian consulate, a clean flight reservation can work when your plan is one main base with day trips.
 Keep two segments only.
 Your entry city and exit city should match what you wrote in the visa application.

 Use this template when you want the reviewer to confirm three things fast: your personal details, your stay window, and your return intent back to your home country.
 Put the confirmation number near the top so it is visible without hunting.

 If you are applying through Spain for the Schengen area, avoid adding a third segment “just in case.”
-A simple flight ticket that mirrors your leave dates usually reads more credible than a busy page with optional hops.
+A simple flight ticket that mirrors your leave dates is easier to reconcile than a busy page with optional hops.

 For an Ireland short-stay visit, this template helps when your return date depends on a meeting, an exam, or a family schedule.
 Keep the onward leg clear so the destination country exit is obvious to the reviewer.